-A 5% rate increase for home and community-based providers for services they provide starting January 1, 2022.
-It applies to multiple service providers in Medicaid programs such as:
+A 5% rate increase for home and community-based services was rolled out to eligible programs starting January 1, 2022.
+It It applies to multiple service providers in Medicaid programs such as:

 - BadgerCare Plus Managed Care

 - Program of All-Inclusive Care for the Elderly (PACE)